Support clergy and their families

 Support networks for the household

-We provided grants to almost 2,800 households last year, many of whom were struggling to afford the essentials of life and ministry.
+We provided grants to over 2,900 households last year, many of whom were struggling to afford the essentials of life and ministry.

-Members of the The King's Chapel of The Savoy choir led us in a joyous, festive choral celebration.
+Members of the The King's Chapel of The Savoy choir led us in a joyous celebration of readings and carols.